-A team of two fighters is formed, and the match takes place between these teams of two fighters.
+A team of two fighters is formed, and the fights take place between these teams of two fighters.
 This is known as a tag fight.

 A team consists of two fighters.
 A fighter may not belong to multiple teams in the same tournament.
-If one or more members in the same team cannot continue to participate in the tournament for any reason, such as being absent or disqualified, the team will have to drop from that tournament.
+If one or more members in the same team cannot continue to participate in the tournament, the team will have to drop from that tournament.